BcanTayiz/dtgs_cs/README.md

 2. Navigate to the project directory.
 3. Run the main script to execute the model.

-## Contributing
-Contributions are welcome!
-Please follow these guidelines:
-- Ensure your code adheres to the project's coding standards.
-- Submit issues or pull requests for any changes or improvements.

 ## License
-This project is licensed under the [License Name].
+This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Project Requirements
 - `pandas`